 For and stratified simplicial sets, a morphism of simplicial sets is set to be a stratified map if it respects thin cells in that

-The category of startified simplicial sets and stratified maps between them is usually denoted .
+The category of stratified simplicial sets and stratified maps between them is usually denoted .

 Every simplicial set gives rise to a stratified simplicial set

-using the maximal stratification: all simplices are regarded as thin;
+using the maximal stratification: all simplices of dimension >0 are regarded as thin;

-using the minimal stratification: only degeneracies are thin.
+using the minimal stratification: only degenerate simplices are thin.

-The standard thin -simplex is obtained from my making its only non-degenerate -simplex thin.
+The standard thin -simplex is obtained from by making its only non-degenerate -simplex thin.

 The th standard admissible -simplex , defined for , , is obtained from by making all simplices with im thin.